 Can you legally stop someone from attending a funeral?

-The deceased can leave wishes regarding who is to attend their funeral, however these wishes are not legally binding.
+The deceased can leave wishes regarding who is to attend their funeral, however, these wishes are not legally binding.
 It will be at the discretion of the legal personal representative to determine whether someone is prevented from attending a funeral, and how they will go about it.
-There is currently no legislation that prevents unwanted family from attending a funeral service.
+There is currently no legislation that prevents unwanted families from attending a funeral service.

 If a private service is held in a private location then there is greater control over who can access the premises.
 It is more difficult to control access to a funeral service held in a public location.

 There are recent COVID-19 restrictions that have limited the number of persons that are allowed to attend a funeral.
 Whilst this decision has been very difficult for families to contend with, the legal personal representative will ultimately have the power to determine those who will attend a funeral in person and those who will not.

 After cremation, the ashes are the responsibility of the person who applied to the crematorium to have the deceased cremated.
 If the legal personal representative of the estate made the application for cremation, they will have control of the ashes.
 If another person such as a family member of the deceased made the application, they will have control of the ashes.

 What happens if there is a dispute over funeral arrangements?

 Experiencing the passing of a loved one is traumatic, especially when there’s conflict about their funeral arrangements or estate.
 If you believe your loved one’s wishes aren’t being carried out, or their assets are being distributed differently than you would have thought, you may need to contest their Will.